 Management Fee Income

 The Company received revenue from management fees from certain non-affiliated companies in 2019, including from managing its investment in Hooters of America, which are generally earned and recognized over the performance period.
-No management fee income has been recognized during the three and six month period ending June 30, 2020.
+No management fee income has been recognized during the three and nine month period ended September 30, 2020.

 The Company receives revenue from operating a gaming facility adjacent to its Hooters restaurant in Jantzen Beach, Oregon.
 Revenue from gaming is recognized as earned from gaming activities, net of payouts to customers, taxes and government fees.
 These fees are recognized as they are earned based on the terms of the agreements.

 The Company grants franchises to operators in exchange for initial franchise license fees and continuing royalty payments.
 The license granted for each restaurant or area is considered a performance obligation.
 All other obligations (such as providing assistance during the opening of a restaurant) are combined with the license and were determined to be a single performance obligation.
 Accordingly, the total transaction price (comprised of the restaurant opening and territory fees) is allocated to each restaurant expected to be opened by the licensee under the contract.
 There are significant judgments regarding the estimated total transaction price, including the number of stores expected to be opened.
 We recognize the fee allocated to each restaurant as revenue on a straight-line basis over the restaurant’s license term, which generally begins upon the signing of the contract for area development agreements and upon the signing of a store lease for franchise agreements.
 The payments for these upfront fees are generally received upon contract execution.
 Continuing fees, which are based upon a percentage of franchisee revenues and are not subject to any constraints, are recognized on the accrual basis as those sales occur.
 The payments for these continuing fees are generally made on a weekly basis.